voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 We can think of this like any regular client/server application where these two parts interchange information with each other.
 In our case, the "frontend" is the Vue DevTools panel itself, and our backend is a pair of content and injected scripts that run in the context of the inspected web page.

 `devtools.js` adds the [`src/backend.js`](https://github.com/vuejs/vue-devtools/blob/dev/packages/shell-chrome/src/backend.js) injected script to the page.
-Afterward, it establishes a connection to the background script and initializes an instance of a custom `Bridge` class registering two callbacks on it, `listen` and `send` based on messages received from and sent to the background script.
+Afterward, it establishes a connection to the background script and initializes an instance of a custom `Bridge` class registering two callbacks on it, `listen` and `send`, based on messages received from and sent to the background script respectively.

 Before diving further into the frontend, let's take a look at what happens on `src/backend.js`: